open-amt-cloud-toolkit/mps/docs/Tutorials/uitoolkit.md

 npm start
 ```

 >**Note**: By default, React apps run on port 3000.
-If port 3000 is already used by the MPS server or any other app, you'll beprompted to use another port.
+If port 3000 is already used by the MPS server or any other app, you'll be prompted to use another port.
 If this happens, enter 'Y'
 >
 >Output like the following should appear in the terminal window.
 By default, React launches in your machine's default browser.
+However for best experience, use a Chrome web browser.

 ```
 You can now view my-app in the browser.